mark-watson/haskell_book/manuscript/hybrid_haskell_python_nlp.md

 # Hybrid Haskell and Python Natural Language Processing

 Here we will write a Haskell client for using a Natural Language Processing (NLP) server written in Python.
-There is some common material in this chapter and the chapter *Hybrid Haskell and Python For Coreference Resolution* because I wanted both chapters to be self contained.
+There is some common material in this chapter and the next chapter *Hybrid Haskell and Python For Coreference Resolution* because I wanted both chapters to be self contained.

 ## Example Use of the Haskell NLP Client

+Before learning how to use the Python NLP server code and understand the code for the Haskell client code, let's look at an example of running the client code so you understand the type of processing that we are performing:

 ~~~~~~~~
 $ stack build --fast --exec HybridHaskellPythonNlp-exe